Skip to main content

 Adding streaming support means that the SDK will return one or more responses for a single HTTP call.
 This is useful when you have an endpoint that returns a stream of data, such as the tokens resulting from a call to a Large Language Model (AI model).

-For example, if your OpenAPI specification contains the following endpoint and you want to add streaming support to it:
+If your OpenAPI spec contains the following endpoint and you want to add streaming support to it:

 {